articles

 keeping your toenails short

-regularly moisturising your feet
+regularly moisturizing your feet

 checking for cracked skin, blisters and signs of infection.